 Why Chemotherapy Causes Hair Loss

 Chemotherapy works as a cancer treatment because the chemicals involved kill the faster-growing cells in your body, including cancer cells.
-Unfortunately, hair follicles are another fast-trying type of cell, reproducing themselves every 1 to 3 days.
+Unfortunately, hair follicles are another fast-trying type of cell, reproducing themselves every one to three days.
 This rapid division places them in the crosshairs of chemotherapy drugs such as adriamycin, methotrexate, cytoxan and taxol.
 As the follicles die off, your hair falls out.

 The degree of hair loss you experience during chemotherapy depends on the aggressiveness of the treatment and the specific drugs used.
 Some chemotherapy drugs cause patchy or minimal hair loss, while others (notably taxol) cause all the hair on your head and body to disappear.
-Thankfully, most chemotherapy patients can expect to see their hair growing back within 6 weeks (or even sooner) after they’ve finished their round of treatment.
+Thankfully, most chemotherapy patients can expect to see their hair growing back within six weeks or so after they’ve finished their round of treatment.
 Don’t be overly surprised, however, if the new hair feels or looks slightly different than your old hair.

 Coping with Chemo-Related Hair Loss

-Until your hair finally regrows to your satisfaction, here are several things you can do to cope with your chemo-related hair loss.
+Hair regrowth after chemotherapy treatments have been completed can take several months.
+Even then, it may not regrow to the fulness and thickness it once was.
+Until your hair finally regrows, there are several things you can do to cope with your chemo-related hair loss.
 For example:

-Once your hair has grown back, take extra care to pamper it and avoid exposing it to anything that might damage it, from heat or bleaching agents to overly-tight hairstyles.
-Contact a Transitions Hair Loss Studio near you to learn more about how you can help your hair enjoy renewed health by clicking here.
+Once your hair has grown back, take extra care to pamper it and avoid exposing it to anything that might damage it, from heat or bleaching agents to overly tight hairstyles.